ISAITB/docs-itb-ta/source/introduction/index.rst

 Your role
 ---------

-Your test bed account is configured as a **test bed administrator**.
-This means that you are responsible for the configuration of user communities and, where not managed by community administrators, the test strategy and the management of your users' organisations in the test bed.
+Your Test Bed account is configured as a **Test Bed administrator**.
+This means that you are responsible for the configuration of user communities and, where not managed by community administrators, the test strategy and the management of your users' organisations in the Test Bed.

 Expectations
 ~~~~~~~~~~~~

-As a **test bed administrator** you are expected to carry out the following main activities:
+As a **Test Bed administrator** you are expected to carry out the following main activities:

-* Create user communities for the different projects using the test bed (see :ref:`community`).
+* Create user communities for the different projects using the Test Bed (see :ref:`community`).
 * Manage test configuration by defining the specification domains (see :ref:`domains`).
 * Develop test cases and test services, and manage the test suites for each specification (see :ref:`domains__specification__test_suite_upload`).
 * Validate the overall test setup by executing sample test sessions (see :ref:`validate_test_setup`).
-* Monitor the test bed organisations' conformance status (see :ref:`monitor_conformance_status`) and test history (see :ref:`monitor_test_sessions`).
+* Monitor the Test Bed organisations' conformance status (see :ref:`monitor_conformance_status`) and test history (see :ref:`monitor_test_sessions`).
-* Manage the test bed's configuration and default elements such as landing pages and legal notices (see :ref:`systemAdmin`).
+* Manage the Test Bed's configuration and default elements such as landing pages and legal notices (see :ref:`systemAdmin`).

 .. note::
     **Community-managed test configuration:** Although you have access to all communities and test configurations, the detailed management of organisations,